Table of Contents:

 As you can see, both platforms will eventually require money investment.
 So, if you are a developer with creative ideas - go for PrestaShop.
 If you want your shop to be easy-navigable and modern looking, then you should definitely opt for Shopify.

 The best way to choose a platform is to check its performance and features yourself.
 Also, keep in mind that you can always migrate your store from PrestaShop to Shopify.
-The migration service like Cart2Cart has been developed to help you make the process of transition smooth and easy, and deprive you of unnecessary concerns.
+The migration service like Cart2Cart has help you make the process of transition smooth and easy and deprive you of unnecessary concerns.
 Don't wait till tomorrow, start a free Demo now!